A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: Introduction

+\end{mainlemm} Nash \cite{Nash_C1} decomposed a Riemannian metric as $(g_{ij})=\sum_{i=1}^{n(n+1)/2} a_i^2\xi_i\otimes \xi_i$, which corresponds to setting $\Phi=0$ in the preceding lemma.
+Gromov discussed such decompositions in \cite[Section 3.8]{Gromov_on_nash}, posing the problem of finding minimal decompositions as Question 60.
+To prove the Decomposition Lemma \ref{Decomposition Lemma}, we construct elliptic systems of size at most $n\times n$ and define $\Phi$ through specific derivatives of their solutions (Lemma \ref{elimination lemma}), thereby eliminating certain rank-one symmetric matrices $a_i^2\xi_i\otimes\xi_i$.
+The utilization of elliptic systems has the major advantage of avoiding loss of differentiability.

-Even more intriguing is the process of determining the minimal possible $\Xi_n$ in the lemma, as it involves unexpected yet classical structures in algebraic geometry and algebraic topology, including the \textit{projective duality} and the $8$-fold periodicity of Radon-Hurwitz number, which is related to \textit{Bott periodicity}.
-These structures give rise to the observed periodicity of $\Xi_n$ in the regularity exponent.
-See Section \ref{introduction decomposition} for more discussion.
+An interesting aspect of minimizing $\Xi_n$ in the lemma is that it involves classical structures from algebraic geometry and algebraic topology.
+In fact, the minimality of $\Xi_n$ reflects an algebraic obstruction to further elliptic reduction.
+These include \textit{projective duality} and the $8$-fold periodicity of the Radon--Hurwitz number, which is related to \textit{Bott periodicity}.
+These structures also account for the periodic behavior of $\Xi_n$ in the resulting regularity exponent.
+We discuss this perspective in Section \ref{introduction decomposition}.

-By following the well-established convex integration scheme---without substantial modifications---the reduction in the number of required primitive matrices allows us to obtain solutions with higher regularity.
-Thus the Main Lemma \ref{Decomposition Lemma} implies the following as a corollary, yet we still state it as a theorem.
+Applying the decomposition lemma within the standard convex integration scheme leads to the following regularity result, which is a direct consequence of Main Lemma \ref{Decomposition Lemma}.